bocadilloproject/bocadillo/docs/getting-started/quickstart.md

 If you've ever worked with [Flask], the API should look familiar.
 Still, let's break this down:

-1. First, we imported the `bocadillo` package.
+1. First, we import the `bocadillo` package.
 2. Then, we create an `API` instance.
 3. Next, we use the `@api.route()` decorator to tell Bocadillo to register the `index()` function at the root URL `/`.
 This operation is known as **routing**.
 4. The `index()` function is a **view** — it takes a request and a response as arguments, and mutates the response as required (here, setting a `text` to be sent with it).
 This pattern is borrowed from [Falcon].